northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-3-ASC-Security-Policy.md

 9. On the recommendation page, **select** the SQL Server resource found on the **unhealthy resources** tab (asclab-sql-xxx) and click **Remediate**.
 Click **Remediate 1 resource**.
 By doing both operations, you can now be ensure your existing resources and new ones will be enabled for auditing.
 Auditing on your SQL Server helps you track database activities across all databases on the server and save them in an audit log.

-10. [Click here](https://docs.microsoft.com/en-us/azure/security-center/prevent-misconfigurations#recommendations-with-denyenforce-options "Recommendations with deny/enforce options") to view a full list of recommendations with deny/enforce options along with detailed explanation of this capability.
-11. [Click here](https://docs.microsoft.com/en-us/azure/security-center/secure-score-security-controls#security-controls-and-their-recommendations "Security controls and their recommendations") to review a list of security controls and their recommendations.
+10. [Click here](https://docs.microsoft.com/en-us/azure/security-center/secure-score-security-controls#security-controls-and-their-recommendations "Security controls and their recommendations") to review a list of security controls and their recommendations.

 ### Exercise 5: Create a custom policy